 - The Woodbury Area Chamber of Commerce recognized CCEFS as 2013 nonprofit of the year.

 In the first year of operation, an average of five households came to CCEFS each week for food assistance.
 In the year 2017, CCEFS served 7598 families and distributed 316 tons of food and personal care supplies.
 A dedicated staff of 135 volunteers contributed 12,115 hours of service to the organization.
 Over the course of the year, CCEFS provided service to 24,100 individuals.
-Download our 2016 Annual Report & Community Letter here.
-The 2017 report will be available shortly.
+Download our 2017 Annual Report & Community Letter here.

 CCEFS is fortunate to operate in a community that is so willing to contribute its time, money, and resources to help those in need.
 It is all thanks to our gracious benefactors and dedicated volunteers that CCEFS is able to make such an impact.